 The Hot Chocolate Run is a community celebration of Safe Passage, the Hampshire County organization addressing domestic violence.

-Participants join us year after year for a fun and festive start to the holiday season.
-They participate to spend time with family and friends, to run a challenging 5K course with serious competitors, to enjoy hot chocolate, and most importantly, to support Safe Passage and our important programs for survivors of domestic violence.
+Join us for a fun and festive start to the holiday season.
+Spend time with family and friends, run a challenging 5K course with serious competitors, enjoy hot chocolate, and most importantly, support Safe Passage and our important programs for survivors of domestic violence.

-Every one of our participants has the opportunity to make a big difference for people who have lived with domestic violence.
-We hope you’ll join us this year–and that you’ll sign up to Fundraise for Safe Passage.
-Together, we can expand possibilities and opportunities for people living with abuse.
+Every one of our participants can make a big difference for people who have lived with domestic violence by fundraising for Safe Passage.
+Together, we’ll make our community safer for everyone.

 About Safe Passage and our work